dermasmid/google-photos-wallpaper/README.md

 ## Note

-You will need to get a `enviroment.env` file from the google console, and copy it to the `google-photos-wallpaper` folder.
+You will need to get a `credentials.json` file from the google console, and copy it to the `google-photos-wallpaper` folder.